 All of these options can be considered instead of, or as a complement to training to optimise learning and development.
-Whatever the choice, it is important to ensure the strategies used are:
+Whatever the choice, it is important to ensure the strategies used:

-- Clearly linked to people's professional development plans; - Are formally agreed as part of key performance objectives with line managers; - Regularly reviewed and monitored for quality and relevance; - Promote self-responsibility and ownership of personal and professional development; - Reflections are documented and learning shared.
+- Are clearly linked to people's professional development plans; - Are formally agreed as part of key performance objectives with line managers; - Are regularly reviewed and monitored for quality and relevance; - Promote self-responsibility and ownership of personal and professional development; - And that reflections are documented and learning shared.